 '''

-cd doc/

-sphinx-build . .build/html
+make html

 '''

-... and point your browser to .build/html/index.html.
+and point your browser to doc/build/html/index.html.
 Sphinx is required to generate the documentation.

-2.1.2 Compiling Programs Using Jansson
+2.1.2 Compiling Programs That Use Jansson

 Jansson involves one C header file, jansson.h, so it's enough to put the line in the beginning of every source file that uses Jansson.